churchmanlab/genewalk/README.md

 - `deepwalk_rand_*.pkl` - A DeepWalk object for each analysis repeat on a random graph (only present if save_dw argument is set to True).

 ### Figure files
-GeneWalk now also automatically generates figures to visualize its results in the project/figures
+GeneWalk also automatically generates figures to visualize its results in the project/figures sub-folder:
-sub-folder:
+- `index.html`: an HTML page that includes all the figures generated, as described below.
 - barplots with GO annotations ranked by relevance for each input gene that GeneWalk was able to generate results for.
 The filenames contain the corresponding human gene symbol and input gene id: `barplot_[symbol]_[gene id]_x_mlog10gene_padj_y_GO.png`.
 - `regulators_x_gene_con_y_frac_rel_go(.png and .pdf)`: scatter plot to identify regulator genes of interest.
 These have a large gene connectivity and high fraction of relevant GO annotations.
 For more information see our publication.
 - `genewalk_regulators.csv`: list with regulator genes that are named in the regulators scatterplot.
-- `moonlighters_x_go_con_y_frac_rel_go(.png and .pdf)`: scatter plot to identify moonlighting
-genes: genes with many GO annotations of which a low fraction are relevant.
+- `moonlighters_x_go_con_y_frac_rel_go(.png and .pdf)`: scatter plot to identify moonlighting genes: genes with many GO annotations of which a low fraction are relevant.
 For more information see our publication.
 - `genewalk_moonlighters.csv`: list with moonlighting genes that are named in the moonlighting scatterplot.
 - `genewalk_scatterplots.csv`: data corresponding to the regulator and moonlighter scatter plots.
 This file can be used for further gene prioritization analyses.

 ### GeneWalk results file description